- Positive Behavior

 Common Communicable Diseases

-Please notify the school nurse/office if your child contracts any communicable disease (i.e. chicken pox, scabies, lice, ringworm, impetigo, hepatitis, measles, etc.) Confidentiality will be respected and we appreciate the opportunity to control any further spread of the disease in the classroom.
-This will also allow us to alert any families whose children have immune deficiencies.
+Please notify the school office and the nurse if your child contracts a communicable disease (i.e. Covid 19, flu, norovirus, chicken pox, impetigo, hepatitis, measles, etc.) Confidentiality will be respected, notifying us will help limit the spread of the illness and allow us to communicate potential risk to families of immunocompromised students.

 Returning after Illness